VCAT hearings during coronavirus restrictions

 A phone hearing or videoconference is no different to a hearing in person, so ensure you are in a quiet location and have any relevant paperwork at hand.

-Find out more information about what to expect on hearing day.
+Find out more information about what to expect on your hearing day.

 Make sure you check upcoming hearings to keep up to date with your hearing time.
 Due to capacity issues, we may not be able to remind you when your upcoming hearing is.